 One Christmas, Jamie got hold of a home-brewing kit.
-They set it up in Peter’s garden shed - which quickly became known as the 'Brewshed' - and brewing became their new group project, filling the treehouse-building shaped gap from years gone by.
+They set it up in Peter’s garden shed - which quickly became known as the 'Brewshed' - and brewing became a new group project.

-Having put their copious knowledge of local beers to good use (developed over the course of many, many Friday evenings) they tasted their ‘no.8 IPA’.
-With its balance of hoppy and mangoey flavours, they knew they must be onto something.
+Having put their copious knowledge of local beers to good use (developed over the course of many, many Friday evenings), they tasted their ‘no.8 IPA’.
+With its balance of hoppy and mangoey flavours, they knew they were onto something.
 Friends and family were soon asking for more.
-They brewed more and more, refining their craft, whilst exploring traditional ale styles, researching brewing techniques, and creating brand names and logos.
+They brewed more and more, refining their craft, whilst exploring traditional ale styles, researching brewing techniques, and creating names and logos.
 Before long, ‘Three Acre Brewery’ was born.

-After uni was over and done with, they decided it was time to take things up a notch.
-They got themselves a 5-barrel brewing kit and spent the summer of 2019 setting up the brewery in a farm building just down the road from the Three Acres - the perfect home.
+After uni was over and done with, it was time to take things up a notch.
+They got themselves a 5-barrel brewing kit and spent the summer of 2019 setting up the brewery in a farm building just down the road from the Three Acres.

 After blankly staring at various pipes and connectors, enjoying a couple of small explosions, and eventually drinking many celebratory pints, they were almost ready to go.
 They spent the rest of the summer perfecting their beers, going back and forth between the Brewshed and the Brewery, and preparing for the local beer festival in September - where their first beers would make their debut.